Anxious Going Back to School? Overcoming Fear and Anxiety

 • Help to dispel anxiety over the unknown.
 Talk about the new routines, bus or walking routes, where their classroom is, and whatever else you can find ahead of time.
 Rehearse when possible.

-• Role play challenging situations.
-Talking to friends and new teachers, dealing with bullying, asking for help.
+• Role play challenging situations such as talking to friends and new teachers, dealing with bullying, asking for help.

 • Try some relaxation exercises — visualization, deep breathing or box breathing, progressive muscle relaxation.